 Remember Pearl Harbor--December 7, 1941Written by Scott Dreyer

-Even among non-history types, these two words are highly-recognized, and conjure up images of attack, surprise, treachery, and war.
+Even among non-history types, these two words are highly-recognized, and bring up images of attack, surprise, treachery, and war.
+Along with 9/11, the very name "Pearl Harbor" stirs up memories of death and pain.

 What was Pearl Harbor, and why is it so famous?